denniepatton/Triton/README.md

  (in which case modifications in the "name" column may be required if identical between sites) to examine reason for removal.

 \* these features are only output if a window is set, otherwise np.nan is reported
-\** sequence is based on the reference, not the reads; in composite mode the frequency at each location is reported
+\** sequence is based on the reference, not the reads (nt frequency, in composite mode)
 \*** minus-one, plus-one, and inflection locs are only called if a window is set, and supersede peak/trough

 ### Uses